scikit-tda/kepler-mapper/readme.md

 Parameter | Description
 --- | ---
 data | Numpy Array.
 The data to fit a projection/lens to. *Required* projection | Any of: list with dimension indices.
 Scikit-learn API compatible manifold learner or dimensionality reducer.
-A string from ["sum","mean","median","max","min","std","dist_mean"]. *Default = "sum"*
+A string from ["sum","mean","median","max","min","std","dist_mean", "l2norm"]. *Default = "sum"*
 scaler | Scikit-Learn API compatible scaler.
 Scaler of the data applied before mapping.
 Use `None` for no scaling. *Default = preprocessing.MinMaxScaler()*

 ### Mapping